 Busted by Brazil

-Joe Sharkey in 2006, with the Embraer Legacy 600 that collided with a Brazilian airliner over the Amazon jungle.
+Joe Sharkey chronicles the legal battle that unfolded following a collision over the Amazon jungle.

 A horrific midair collision over the Amazon jungle in 2006 was just the beginning of this travel writer's troubles.
 Then came five years of court battles and, finally, a conviction for supposedly dishonoring the entire nation of Brazil.
 Here, Joe Sharkey reflects on the series of events that began with a BJT assignment and ended with a legal decision that has disturbing implications for all travelers.-Ed.